 But there are also more workers down here, too: and not all are besuited brokers and bankers.
 The 2014 opening of One World Trade Center (aka the Freedom Tower), at 546 metres the tallest building in the Western hemisphere, brought high-profile businesses and their affluent employees south from Midtown.
-Projects such as the revival of Governors Island (turn to page 46) and the transformation of the Seaport complex into a retail and events centre have accelerated Lower Manhattan’s transformation.
+Projects such as the revival of Governors Island and the transformation of the Seaport complex into a retail and events centre have accelerated Lower Manhattan’s transformation.

 But what about visitors?
 In early 2010, the Hyatt Group opened its luxury boutique hotel, the Andaz, off Wall Street.
 It was a bold statement of faith in this once forlorn district.
 There’s been a rush to follow its lead.
 Last year, The New York Post described Lower Manhattan as the ‘darling’ of New York’s booming hotel industry.
 More recent openings include a 50-storey Holiday Inn (the world’s tallest) and boutique brands Indigo and The Beekman.
 Under the bridge it may be, but Lower Manhattan is no longer in Brooklyn’s shadow.